junxit/us-congress-bills-113/bill.md

 - **(b)** *Procedures and guidelines* The Director of National Intelligence shall—
   - **(1)** not later than 60 days after the date of the enactment of this Act, establish procedures under paragraph (1) of section 1104(a) of the National Security Act of 1947, as added by subsection (a) of this section, and issue guidelines under paragraph (3) of such section 1104(a);
-  - **(2)** in establishing such procedures and issuing such guidelines, consult with the Secretary of Homeland Security to ensure that such procedures and such guidelines permit the owners and operators of critical infrastructure to receive all appropriate cyber threat intelligence (as defined in section 1104(h)(3) of such Act, as added by subsection (a)) in the possession of the Federal Government; and
+  - **(2)** in establishing such procedures and issuing such guidelines, consult with the Secretary of Homeland Security to ensure that such procedures and such guidelines permit the owners and operators of critical infrastructure to receive all appropriate cyber threat intelligence (as defined in section 1104(h)(5) of such Act, as added by subsection (a)) in the possession of the Federal Government; and
-  - **(3)** following the establishment of such procedures and the issuance of such guidelines, expeditiously distribute such procedures and such guidelines to appropriate departments and agencies of the Federal Government, private-sector entities, and utilities (as defined in section 1104(h)(9) of such Act, as added by subsection (a)).
+  - **(3)** following the establishment of such procedures and the issuance of such guidelines, expeditiously distribute such procedures and such guidelines to appropriate departments and agencies of the Federal Government, private-sector entities, and utilities (as defined in section 1104(h)(13) of such Act, as added by subsection (a)).
+- **(c)** *Privacy and civil liberties policies and procedures* Not later than 60 days after the date of the enactment of this Act, the Director of National Intelligence, in consultation with the Secretary of Homeland Security and the Attorney General, shall establish the policies and procedures required under section 1104(c)(7)(A) of the National Security Act of 1947, as added by subsection (a) of this section.
-- **(c)** *Initial report* The first report required to be submitted under subsection (e) of section 1104 of the National Security Act of 1947, as added by subsection (a) of this section, shall be submitted not later than 1 year after the date of the enactment of this Act.
+- **(d)** *Initial reports* The first reports required to be submitted under paragraphs (1) and (2) of subsection (e) of section 1104 of the National Security Act of 1947, as added by subsection (a) of this section, shall be submitted not later than 1 year after the date of the enactment of this Act.
-- **(d)** *Table of contents amendment* The table of contents in the first section of the National Security Act of 1947 is amended by adding at the end the following new item:
+- **(e)** *Table of contents amendment* The table of contents in the first section of the National Security Act of 1947 is amended by adding at the end the following new item:

 ## § 3.
 Sunset

 Effective on the date that is 5 years after the date of the enactment of this Act—

 - **(1)** section 1104 of the National Security Act of 1947, as added by section 2(a) of this Act, is repealed; and
-- **(2)** the table of contents in the first section of the National Security Act of 1947, as amended by section 2(d) of this Act, is amended by striking the item relating to section 1104, as added by such section 2(d).
+- **(2)** the table of contents in the first section of the National Security Act of 1947, as amended by section 2(e) of this Act, is amended by striking the item relating to section 1104, as added by such section 2(e).